CrayLabs/SmartSim-Scaling/README.md

 pip install -r requirements.txt
 ```

 Lastly, the C++ applications themselves need to be built.
-One Cmake edit is required.
+One CMake edit is required.
 Near the top of the CMake file, change the path to the ``SMARTREDIS`` variable to
 the top level of the directory where you built or installed the SmartRedis library.